How to Write an Email to a University: Admission or Information

 How to Write an Email to a University

 Aim at the clarity of your email for any professional correspondence.
-You will most likely be writing to someone who has a limited amount of time or speaks English in a unique way (i.e., the United Kingdom English/American English/Australian English) or isn’t a native English speaker.
+You will most likely be writing to someone who has a limited amount of time or uniquely speaks English (i.e., the United Kingdom English/American English/Australian English) or isn’t a native English speaker.

 writing an email